Docs

 iOS app

-Apollo Federation also supports a free managed mode with Apollo Studio, which enables you to add, remove, and refactor your s without requiring any downtime for your production graph.
+Apollo Federation also supports a free managed mode with Apollo Studio, which enables you to add, remove, and refactor your without requiring any downtime for your production graph.

 Architecture